-The second step of involved the clearing of the walls that would contain the dam.
-Suspended from heights of up to 800 feet above the canyon floor, high scalers wielded 44-pound jackhammers and metal poles to knock loose material, a treacherous task that resulted in casualties from falling workers, equipment and rocks.
+The second step of the project involved the clearing of the walls that would contain the dam.
+Suspended from heights of up to 800 feet above the canyon floor, high scalers wielded 44-pound jackhammers and metal poles to knock loose material, a treacherous task that resulted in casualties from falling workers, equipment, and rocks.

 As the dam rose, block by block, from the canyon floor, the visual renderings of architect Gordon Kaufmann took form.
 Electing to emphasize the imposing mass of the structure, Kaufmann kept the smooth, curved face free of adornment.
 The powerplant was given a futuristic touch with horizontal aluminum fins for windows, while its interior was designed to pay homage to Native American cultures.

 - Construction of the concrete arch-gravity type dam began as part of the Boulder Canyon project.
 Originally named after President Herbert Hoover, the dam was later called Boulder Dam, but in 1947 its initial name was restored.

 - There were 112 deaths associated with the construction of the dam.
 The first was J. G. Tierney, a surveyor who drowned on December 20, 1922, while looking for an ideal spot for the dam.
 Ninety-six of the deaths occurred during construction at the site.

 - The dam was designated a National Historic Landmark in 1985 and one of America’s Seven Modern Civil Engineering Wonders in 1994.
 It receives some 7 million visitors annually, while Lake Mead, the world’s largest reservoir, hosts another 10 million as a popular recreation area.